Sanskrit studies: History

 Wouldst thou the earth and heaven itself in one sole name combine?

 I name thee, O Sakuntala! and all at once is said.

 Goethe went on to borrow a device from the play for his Faust, Part One.

 In the introduction to The World as Will and Representation, written in 1818, Arthur Schopenhauer stated that "the access to [the Vedas], opened to us through the Upanishads, is in my eyes the greatest advantage which this still young century enjoys over previous ones, because I believe that the influence of the Sanscrit literature will penetrate not less deeply than did the revival of Greek literature in the fifteenth century".

 The Irish poet William Butler Yeats was also inspired by Sanskrit literature.
 However, the discovery of the world of Sanskrit literature moved beyond German and British scholars and intellectuals — Henry David Thoreau was a sympathetic reader of the Bhagavad Gita — and even beyond the humanities.
 Ralph Waldo Emerson was also influenced by Sanskrit literature.
 In the early days of the Periodic Table, scientists referred to as yet undiscovered elements with the use of Sanskrit numerical prefixes (see Mendeleev's predicted elements).
 J. Robert Oppenheimer in 1933 met the Indologist Arthur W. Ryder at Berkeley and learned Sanskrit.
 He read the Bhagavad Gita in the original language.
 Later he cited it as one of the most influential books to shape his philosophy of life, and his quotation from the Bhagavad Gita "Now, I become Death, the destroyer of worlds." in reference to the Trinity test is well known.

 The nineteenth century was a golden age of Western Sanskrit scholarship, and many of the giants of the field (Whitney, Macdonnell, Monier-Williams, Grassmann) knew each other personally.
 Perhaps the most commonly known example of Sanskrit in the West was also the last gasp of its vogue.
 T. S. Eliot, a student of Indian Philosophy and of Sanskrit under Lanman, ended The Waste Land with Sanskrit: "Shantih Shantih Shantih".

 Current usage and study

-Sanskrit is taught in many South Asia Studies and/or Linguistics departments in Western universities.
-In addition to this, it is also used during worship in Hindu temples in the West, being the Hindu liturgical language, and Sanskrit revival attempts are underway amongst expatriate Hindu populations.
-Similarly, Sanskrit study is also popular amongst the many Western practitioners of Yoga, who find the language useful in understanding the Yoga Sutra.
+Universities such as Harvard, Yale, and University of Chicago have long taught Sanskrit.
+In addition to this, it is also used during worship in Hindu temples in the West, being the Hindu liturgical language.
+There is a Sanskrit revival taking place amongst expatriate Hindu populations.
+For example, priests chant Sanskrit prayers at the second-oldest Hindu temple in the United States.

+Practitioners of yoga in the United States seek Sanskrit study to understand the names of yoga postures and the philosophy written in the Yoga Sutra.

 An Islamic institute's unique inclusion of Sanskrit in its syllabus has recently caught the attention of major national news and media outlets.
 The institute's innovative approach has received widespread coverage in the press.
 The Institute is located in Thrissur, Kerala, South India.